-In about 2025, South Carolina will be required to fund 10 percent of the cost of a cap and new wastewater treatment system at this site.
-DHEC's cost share for construction is expected to exceed \$2 million while O&M costs are expected to be more than \$1.5 million.
+In about 2028, South Carolina will be required to fund 10 percent of the cost of a cap and new wastewater treatment system at this site.
+DHEC's cost share for construction is expected to exceed \$2 million while O&M costs are expected to exceed \$1.5 million.